edwindj/whisker/readme.md

 ---------------

-The syntax of Mustache templates is described in http://mustache.github.com/mustache.5.html
+The syntax of Mustache templates is described in http://mustache.github.com/mustache.5.html How the mustache template are used with whisker can be found in the whisker documentation, and below.

 Mustache specification
 ----------------------
-Whisker conforms to the specificaton except for delimiter switching.
+Whisker conforms to the [Mustache 1.1 specificaton](https://github.com/mustache/spec) except for delimiter switching and lambda processing.

 Installation
 ============